tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 `php run.php hello`

-And there we have it, we have simply added a dependency to our app and used it leaving Composer to do all the hardwork of downloading it and setting up the autoload to find it.
+And there we have it, we have simply added a dependency to our app and used it leaving Composer to do all the hard work of downloading it and setting up the autoloader to find it.

 #### Adding Development Tools